 Note: Gestational Age rather than age as days since birth is often quite relevant in neonatal contexts.
 However, this profile expects the Clinical Knowledge Requester to send the age since birth.
-Clinical Knowledge Sources should consider the range of possible gestational ages associated with the days since birth when searching for relevant content in these cases.
+Clinical Knowledge Directorys should consider the range of possible gestational ages associated with the days since birth when searching for relevant content in these cases.

 ageGroup.v.c ageGroup.v.cs